-The Esthetician diploma program offered at Dorsey School of Beauty is designed to provide students with the skills and knowledge needed to pursue a career as a skin care professional.
+The Esthetician diploma program offered at Dorsey College is designed to provide students with the skills and knowledge needed to pursue a career as a skin care professional.
 This includes the scientific knowledge, artistic principles, and hands-on practice needed to pursue a career as an Esthetician.
-Hands-on training in the Esthetician program includes skills such as facials, body treatments, wraps, rejuvenation therapies, chemical peels, hair removal, and microdermabrasion.
+Hands-on training in the Esthetician program includes skills such as facials, body treatments, wraps, rejuvenation therapies, non-abrasive peels, and hair removal.
 Artistic principles presented in the Esthetician program include eyelash enhancement, cosmetic color therapy, and corrective makeup.
 Scientific knowledge in the Esthetician program includes training in skin pathology, microbiology, and knowledge of the muscles, bones, and nerves of the face, neck, and shoulders.
 This knowledge is critical to establish a foundation in preparation for the State of Michigan licensure examination.

-Find A Campus Near YouThe Esthetician diploma program is offered at the following Dorsey School of Beauty campus location:
+Find A Campus Near YouThe Esthetician diploma program is offered at the following Dorsey College campus location:

 Esthetician training program

-During the Esthetician training program at Dorsey School of Beauty, students will have the opportunity to obtain the knowledge and skills that are needed to prepare them to pursue their new career in this exciting profession.
+During the Esthetician training program at Dorsey College, students will have the opportunity to obtain the knowledge and skills that are needed to prepare them to pursue their new career in this exciting profession.
 The Esthetician program totals 440 clock hours and consists of four courses:

 - EST 101 Introduction to Esthetics (110 hours)